 - all schemes can meet government and industry initiatives like the pensions dashboard

-Types of data to keep
+Types of records to keep

-You are legally required to keep certain types of information.
-You must keep records relating to:
+You need to keep records relating to:

 - your meetings and decisions

 - scheme documents including trust deed and rules, and any deeds of amendment or rule changes

 - member information – this includes common data and scheme-specific data